docker/docs/api/index.md

 - Repositories must be explicitly created using the API.
 A `docker push` will not create a repository if it does not exist.
-This prevents a typo from creating an unwanted repository in DTR.
-This policy will be globally enforced in DTR 1.3.
+This prevents a typo from creating an unwanted repository in Docker Trusted Registry.
+This policy will be globally enforced in Docker Trusted Registry 1.3.

 - Organizations can only be created by system admins.
 This should prevent the proliferation of unwanted organization accounts.